Skip to main content

 Plan the path forward

-Set a refinance trigger date (typically 24 months post-discharge for A-lender eligibility).
-We monitor your credit recovery and re-shop when you cross each milestone — most clients move from B to A within 24-30 months of discharge.
+We set a refinance-trigger target and monitor your credit recovery, then re-shop when you cross each milestone — many clients can move from B toward A within roughly 24-30 months of discharge, depending on their rebuild and lender criteria.

 Can you get a mortgage while still in a consumer proposal?

-Yes — and the bank that told you to wait six years was wrong.
-A consumer proposal is a legal arrangement filed through a Licensed Insolvency Trustee, not a bankruptcy, and specialty B-lenders and private capital will fund you mid-proposal once you can show you’re current on your trustee payments.
+Often, yes.
+A consumer proposal is a legal arrangement filed through a Licensed Insolvency Trustee — not a bankruptcy — and a narrow set of specialty B-lenders, plus private capital, will consider funding you mid-proposal once you can show you’re current on your trustee payments.

-The trade-off is structure, not refusal.
-Expect 20-35% down, a rate premium in the +100-200 bps range on a B-lender file, and equity-based pricing on a private.
-Lenders want proof the proposal is being serviced and that you have re-established at least one reporting trade line.
-A-lenders are the exception — they generally want the proposal paid out, discharged, and your credit rebuilt before they’ll look.
-So an active file is almost always a B or private placement.
+The trade-off is structure, not an automatic refusal.
+Expect a higher down payment (commonly ~20–35%), a rate premium on a B-lender file or equity-based pricing on a private, and a lender that wants proof the proposal is being serviced and that you’ve re-established at least one reporting trade line.
+A-lenders are generally the exception — most want the proposal paid out, discharged, and your credit rebuilt first — so an active file is usually a B or private placement.
+All figures here are illustrative and depend on the lender and your file.

-The point of taking an alt mortgage now is to leave it.
-We map the A-lender exit from day one, with a trigger date — not an open-ended commitment to premium pricing.
+The point of taking an alternative mortgage now is to leave it.
+We map the A-lender exit from day one, with a target trigger — not an open-ended commitment to premium pricing.

-Can you pay out your consumer proposal early using home equity?
+Paying out your consumer proposal early with home equity — the math

 Which lenders finance a consumer proposal — and in what order?